deanmoses/zenphoto-json-rest-api/README.md

 This is read-only.
 It cannot create or modify albums or images.

-##Installation:##
+## Installation
 Place the plugin file within /plugins and enable it

-##Usage:##
+## Usage
 Add "json" as a query string parameter to your URLs to get a JSON representation of the album or search results instead of the normal HTML response.

 Examples:
-http://mysite.com/myAlbum/?json returns myAlbum in JSON format http://mysite.com/page/search/train?json returns search results in JSON format
+* http://mysite.com/myAlbum/?json returns myAlbum in JSON format
+* http://mysite.com/page/search/train?json returns search results in JSON format